Saddleworth moor - site of Ian Bradly and myra hindley murders

 Ian Brady and Myra Hindley First Met at a Manchester Chemical Factory

-While Myra Hindley grew up under comparatively ordinary circumstances, her childhood had its share of pain and tragedy.
-To begin with, her father was an abusive alcoholic whom she “disliked … intensely for his violence, drunkenness, and the tyrannical way he dominated the household.” (via Hindley’s letter to The Guardian) Hindley’s close friend Michael Higgins also drowned in 1957, an accident for which she partially blamed herself, according to Myra Hindley’s obituary.
+While Myra Hindley grew up under comparatively ordinary circumstances, her childhood still had its share of pain and tragedy.
+In a letter to The Guardian in 1995, she described her father as an abusive alcoholic whom she “disliked … intensely for his violence, drunkenness, and the tyrannical way he dominated the household.”

-Brady’s fascination with nihilism, sadism, and other dark ideologies soon bled into the pair’s sexual repertoire.
-And it threatened to push them into a joint life of crime.
+Brady’s fascination with nihilism, sadism, and other dark ideologies soon bled into the pair’s sexual repertoire and threatened to push them into a joint life of crime.
 They made preparations for robberies, but these plans ultimately gave way to darker fantasies.

 symbolizing Ian Brady and myra hindley victim